 The Personality Slider Becomes the Belief Interface

 AI personality controls look like harmless tone settings.
 In a conversational product, tone is never only decorative.
-It shapes when the system agrees, when it resists, what it remembers, and how much authority the user feels in the answer.
+It shapes when the system agrees, when it resists, how memory is felt, and how much authority the user hears in the answer.

 From Tone to Control